We recently invited Nutritional Therapist, Beth Edwards to educate us on insulin sensitivity.

 I know, I know – another healthcare professional banging on about the importance of sleep, but hear me out!
 Getting that shut eye is super important for all aspects of health, not just T1D management.
 It allows the body to conduct important maintenance work, to repair any damage and to stave off any illness.
 Latest research suggests a correlation between sleep loss and increased insulin resistance in populations of people with T2D, and one small study has shown that even 24 hours of sleep deprivation can lead to elevated fasting and post-meal blood glucose levels.

 Ever find that when you’ve got a stressy day at work, or you have to present in a meeting, you might find your blood sugars persistently elevated?
 Well this is all thanks to our stress response.

-When we’re in sympathetic nervous system activation (fight or flight), a few things happen:
+What happens when we’re in sympathetic nervous system activation (fight or flight)?

 Stress is a tricky one.
 The body is trying to help us out, but it’s a struggle for anyone who’s pancreatically-challenged.
 The main issue is that stress is unpredictable.
 Unlike carb counting, it’s hard to bolus the correct amount for stress.
 Plus, as soon as the stressor disappears, our blood glucose levels can drop quickly.

 So, what can we do?
 Well, you can support your nervous system by using techniques to get your body into parasympathetic nervous system activation (rest and digest, the opposite of fight or flight).

 Here are three destressing tips that you can adopt today:

 - Breathing techniques.
 This is an excellent way to shift into rest and digest and begin to unwind.
 You could try box breathing (inhaling for a count of four, holding for a count of four and exhaling for a count of four), or 4-7-8 breathing (inhale for a count of four, hold four a count of seven and exhale for a count of eight).